AlyceBrady/ramp/application/docs/rampDocs/smartAbout.md

  * Student records (e.g., courses of study, test scores, enrollment history)

-Smart allows a database administrator to create various views of the tables in the database, called "table settings."
-For any database table for which a table setting has been defined, Smart supports:

- * A search mechanism for finding records based on values in fields

- * A table view for viewing a set of table records with column headings

- * A list view for viewing table records (often just a defined subset of columns, useful for selecting a single record from a search that yielded multiple results)

- * A single-record view for viewing records in their entirety, modifying them, or adding new records to the table; single-record views may also contain links to other, related tables or records if the relationships are defined in the table setting

 In time, the plan is to expand Smart to include customized activities specific to the academic records domain, such as student registration and generation of transcripts.